 Feakle is served by Clare Bus with a three times a day weekday service from Feakle to Ennis.
+TFI Local Link Limerick Clare by the following routes; C1 Feakle-Scarriff-Tulla-Ennis (Monday to Friday), C4 Feakle-Ennis (Monday to Friday), C7 Feakle-Gort on Fridays, C9 Feakle-Ennis on Thursdays and C11 Feakle-Ennis on a Saturday.
 This service provides a valuable alternative to the private car and encourages a modal shift to a more sustainable transport option.